 How to Apply

 All funding requests must be submitted online.

 In our commitment to help prevent childhood obesity, Blue Cross and Blue Shield of Alabama’s Be Healthy School Grant Program supports schools throughout Alabama.
-The grants are for the implementation of school-based health and wellness programs, emphasizing increased exercise, nutrition education and parental involvement during the school year.
+The grants are for the implementation of school-based health and wellness programs, emphasizing increased physical activity or nutritional education during the school year.